 Personal care attendants and service animals are welcome in the residence halls.
 If you want to hire an attendant, you may post the job through the Career Center.

-More information about housing is at the Residence Life site.
+More information about housing is available at the housing website .